 This situation has been allowed to develop partly because of a lack of publicly available information on conservation funding and practices.
 This lack of transparency makes it difficult to assess and scrutinise patterns and the relative successes and failures in protected areas management.

-This website presents the findings and sources of our research into 34 protected areas, featuring a map-based database.
+This website presents the findings and sources of our research into a number of protected areas, featuring a map-based database.
 Information on each protected area, including when it was established, its funding sources, detailed accounts of conflicts (where they exist) and much more is available when you click on it.
 You will notice that some information is unavailable, so we invite those working in forest conservation, and indeed those affected by protected areas, to contribute where possible.

 We hope that building a repository of information about the situation in the Congo Basin’s protected areas will improve transparency, accountability and, ultimately, the effectiveness of conservation efforts in the region.